 What is a Close Ended Question?

-Before you go creating a survey, form, or quiz, it’s first best to understand the styled approaches to questioning.
-Here, you’ll find everything you’ll need to know about close ended questions, when to use them, and how to analyse them.
+Here, you’ll find everything you’ll need to know about close ended questions and how best to analyse them.

 Close Ended Questions